What is the definition of disability used by the Social Security Administration?Read more

 I am disabled.
 I need help with medical bills even more than I need a cash income.
 How do I get help with medical bills?Read more

 Getting help with medical bills is usually tied up with getting cash benefits, that is, you don’t start getting help with medical bills until after you start getting the cash benefits, so you have to keep going with the Social Security disability claim to get the help with medical bills.

 What is the difference between Medicare and Medicaid?Read more

 The short answer is that Medicaid is a poverty program and Medicare isn’t.
 Many disabled people who get Medicaid get it because they are on Supplemental Security Income (SSI).
 This is called categorical Medicaid eligibility.
-To get SSI and thereby get Medicaid you have to be poor and disabled.
+To get SSI and thereby get Medicaid you have to meet income requirements and disabled.
 Medicaid pays doctors at very low rates.
 People who have only Medicaid can have a hard time finding doctors willing to take them on as patients.
 Medicaid does pay for prescription medications.
 Medicaid can go back up to three months before the date of a Medicaid claim.
-Note that it is possible to apply for Medicaid directly, through a local Medicaid office, without having a companion claim for SSI.For Medicare it does not matter whether you are rich or poor.
+Note that it is possible to apply for Medicaid directly, through a local Medicaid office, without having a companion claim for SSI.For Medicare, it does not matter whether you are rich or not.
 If you have been on Disability Insurance Benefits, Disabled Widows or Widowers Benefits or Disabled Adult Child Benefits for 24 months you qualify for Medicare.
 The good thing about Medicare is that it pays doctors at a higher rate than Medicaid.
 Almost all doctors are happy to take Medicare patients.
 The bad things about Medicare are that it does not begin until after a person has been on cash disability benefits for two years.
 You can pay for an additional benefit that will cover prescription medications.

 If I get Social Security disability benefits will I get Medicare?Read more